Request For Comments (RFCs)

 The problem

-This RFC originates from this issue.
+This RFC originates from .

 Most Sierra records that result in a hierarchy (See ../45-sierra-work-relationships), exist in a two-level hierarchy, i.e. a single parent, and one or more children.
 However, there is a desire to represent a deeper hierarchy.